1-Hour Air Fryer Rotisserie Chicken

 This post may contain affiliate links.
 Please read my disclosure for more info.

 Yes, you CAN cook a whole chicken in your air fryer!
-Just cover with a quick and easy spice rub, then cook for just one hour (maximum!) for a perfect rotisserie-style chicken.
-It’s delicious – moist and juicy with a crispy skin.
-Try this once and you’ll use your air fryer to cook a whole chicken every single time.
+Just cover with a quick and easy spice rub, then cook for just one hour (maximum!).
+Air fryer rotisserie chicken is delicious – moist and juicy with a crispy skin.
+Try this once and you’ll cook a chicken this way every single time.

 Why cook a chicken in your air fryer?